nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 If it is not, then any options controlled by ``.htaccess``, such as large file uploads, will not work.
-It also runs checks on the ``data/`` directory, which verifies that it can't be accessed directly through the web server.
+It also runs checks on the ``data/`` directory, which verifies that it can't be accessed directly through the Web server.

 ::

 	'config_is_read_only' => false,

-In certain environments it is desired to have a read-only config file.
+In certain environments it is desired to have a read-only configuration file.

 When this switch is set to ``true`` ownCloud will not verify whether the configuration is writable.
-However, it will not be possible to configure all options via the web-interface.
-Furthermore, when updating ownCloud it is required to make the config file writable again for the update process.
+However, it will not be possible to configure all options via the Web interface.
+Furthermore, when updating ownCloud it is required to make the configuration file writable again for the update process.

 Logging